NuLink-network/docs/product/nulink_agent.md

 # NuLink Agent

 ## What is NuLink Agent?
-NuLink Agent is a web browser extension that allows you to manage your NuLink private kay and vault data.
+NuLink Agent is a web browser extension that allows you to manage your NuLink private key and vault data.
 It allows you to interact with file sharing or other dapps.

 ## Install